ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 ```
 Figure: jwp-issuer-header-signature

-This process is repeated for the JPT payloads, using their octet strings as the payload in the ephemeral JWS in order to generate a signature using the *epehemeral key* for each:
+This process is repeated for the JPT payloads, using their octet strings as the payload in the ephemeral JWS in order to generate a signature using the *ephemeral key* for each:

 The first payload signature is:
 ```json